 - Changes in mood, such as depression or other behavior and personality changes

-Alzheimer's disease can affect several aspects of your daily life.
+Alzheimer's dementia can affect several aspects of your daily life.

-When warning signs of Alzheimer's disease appear, it's important that you get a prompt and accurate diagnosis.
+When warning signs of Alzheimer's dementia appear, it's important that you get a prompt and accurate diagnosis.

-To diagnose Alzheimer's your primary doctor or a doctor trained in brain conditions (neurologist) or a doctor trained to treat older adults (geriatrician) will review your medical history, medication history and interview someone who knows you well such as a close friend or family member.
+To diagnose Alzheimer's dementia, your primary doctor, a doctor trained in brain conditions (neurologist) or a doctor trained to treat older adults (geriatrician) will review your medical history, medication history and interview someone who knows you well such as a close friend or family member.
 Your doctor will also perform a physical examination and conduct several tests.

 During your appointment, your doctor will evaluate: